 - On the Camera Controller select the First Person View Type and change the Overlay Render Type to Render Pipeline:

 - To prevent duplicate shadows ensure Cast Shadows is set to Off for all of the Renderers on the first person objects.
 For example, with the example character you’ll want to ensure Cast Shadows is set to Off for all of the objects underneath the Nolan/First Person Objects GameObject.

-- On your character’s Perspective Monitor the Invisible Material should be set to the InvisibleShadowCastorUniversalRP material included in the download.
+- If using the Ultimate Character Controller, on your character’s Perspective Monitor the Invisible Material should be set to the InvisibleShadowCastorUniversalRP material included in the download.

 - If you are using the Object Fader component set the Color Property Name to “_BaseColor”.